sajalmittal1781/Login---Signup-mysql/readme.md

 # Here are some key points :-
 1. I have used planet spark for mysql databse.
 2. I have hosted backend on render.
 3. I have hosted frontend on vercel.
+4. I have encrypted password using bcrypt.js